craigmiller160/spring-oauth2-utils/docs/USING.md

 ```

 This endpoint will return details on the currently authenticated user.
 This includes the user's basic information and any access roles they currently have.

+## Important Note About Prefixes

+If an app defines a path prefix, then it would be prepended to all the URIs defined here.